eclipse-agents/eclipse-agents/README.md

 ## Implement your MCP Tool

+1. Add plugin `org.eclipse.mcp` as a dependency to your plugin
-1. Create a class that implements 'IModelContextProtocolTool'
+2. Create a class that implements `IModelContextProtocolTool`

 ```java
 public interface IModelContextProtocolTool {